hsalvesen/Oceans2700/README.md

 This document serves to document high-level information about the practical implementation of C language to program a STM32F303 microcontroller to design and implement a proof-of-concept technology for a 5-minute escape room experience.

+# Escape Room Storyline: The Bank Heist
+In the heart of the city lies an infamous bank, a fortress reputed for its invincible vault.
+Today, your team embarks on a daring mission: infiltrate the bank, crack the vault, secure the priceless artifact, and escape without leaving a trace.
+Precision is key, and silence is your weapon.

+#### Exercise 1: Safe Crack

+Your first challenge is to crack the vault.
+This is no ordinary vault; it boasts an antiquated dial lock system that demands meticulous manipulation.
+Your ally in this endeavor is a specialized bank heist robot, designed to decode the right combination to pick the lock.
+As the robot deciphers each part of the combination, an LED illuminates, signaling your progress.
+With the robot's help, you breach the vault and secure the coveted artifact.

+#### Exercise 2: Report to Mission Control

+With the artifact in your possession, it's crucial to inform mission control.
+Luckily, the heist robot is equipped with a unique communication channel.
+Your task is to interface with this system, encoding your message in Morse code.
+Each carefully tapped dot and dash confirms the successful extraction of the artifact.

+#### Exercise 3: Hacking Police Radio Channel

+But success has its echoes, and the authorities are now alerted to a possible breach.
+Their radio chatter buzzes urgently.
+Your next challenge is to hack into the police radio channel, creating a diversion.
+You have at your disposal a sundial-like device, outfitted with a magnetometer, which you use to distort the magnetic field and jam the radio signals.
+The police are successfully redirected, buying you some much-needed time.

+#### Exercise 4: Exiting the Bank

+With the authorities temporarily misled, your escape path is clear, save for one last hurdle: a state-of-the-art security system operated by capacitive touch sensors.
+Your challenge is to discern the intricate pattern and cautiously navigate through it.
+However, the countdown clock relentlessly ticks away, adding to the mounting pressure.

+Undeterred, you deactivate the sensors and, with your team, make a swift exit, melting into the shadows just as the confused police return to the now silent bank.
+Your heist is a triumph: the priceless artifact is yours, and the legend of the impenetrable bank vault is no more.

 ___
 ___